 In studies, people with AFib did worse on memory and learning tests than those without the condition.
 Dementia is also more common in people with AFib.

-Your doctor might recommend that you take blood thinners like aspirin and warfarin to prevent a stroke.
-Lifestyle changes that protect your heart -- including weight loss -- could also protect your brain.
+Your doctor might recommend that you take blood thinners like aspirin and a non-vitamin K oral anticoagulant (NOAC) such as apixaban (Eliquis), dabigatran (Pradaxa), or rivaroxaban (Xarelto).
+Lifestyle changes that protect your heart – including maintaining a healthy weight – could also protect your brain.

 Can You Prevent Complications?

 A few healthy habits can help you avoid the other health problems that AFib can cause.

 - Eat a heart- and brain-healthy diet.
 Limit salt, and saturated and trans fats.
 Make fruits, vegetables, whole grains, and lean protein the majority of your diet.